 (We seldom embed content from other sites.
 A small of our older articles have embeds from YouTube and Vimeo.
 We no longer embed videos from those sources.
 We do often use embeds from Open Street Maps – which appear to contain no trackers.
 We occasionally embed videos from LBRY and Odyssee.)

 We began using the Relevanssi search plugin to improve our site’s onboard search.
 Relevanssi allows administrators to log searches and the IP addresses connected to those searches.
 However, those features are disabled by the default.
 We are leaving all search logging functionality disabled.

 The New Leaf Journal does not use a CDN.

 You may contact us if you have any questions about this document.

-Last updated on April 4, 2022 to note that we are no longer using a Contact Form.
+Last updated on January 7, 2022, to note that we no longer use Blackhole For Bad Bots.